WillemD61/battery-planning/README.md

 It assumes a 100% efficiency in the process, i.e. the energy received and paid for from the grid is fully stored in the battery (and vice versa).
 Once a real efficiency is known, this could be included in the profitability calculation of each charge/discharge and discharge/charge action pair.
 It also assumes a linear charge/discharge curve (when calculating remaining charge/discharge capacity for part of an hour).

 It does not plan for electricity consumption in the home network.
 It can however be used to re-plan after a situation has changed as result of consumption.
+It also indicates the remaining cheapest hours without any planned action (with low_1, low_2 etc).

 # Get your API token for retrieving electricity prices.